Department of Geography

 Email: drew [dot] bush [at] mail [dot] mcgill [dot] ca (Drew)

-Drew has experience teaching and mentoring students in both educational and professional settings.
-At McGill, he has taught and assisted in courses in the Department of Geography and the School of Environment, served as graduate editor/advisor for the undergraduate journal Field Notes, and helped advise undergraduate research projects.
-In the summer months, he teaches children and adults who visit the Rutledge Marine Laboratory on Star Island, NH about island and ocean ecology.
-Prior to his academic career, Drew mentored high school and undergraduate students on writing and communications work as a professional in Washington, DC.
+Drew has taught and mentored students in both educational and professional settings.
+At McGill, he regularly lectures and assists in courses in the Department of Geography and the School of Environment, serves as graduate editor for the undergraduate journal Field Notes, volunteers with Let's Talk Science and is an undergraduate mentor in Geography.
+In the summer months, he teaches children and adults who visit the Lyman V. Rutledge Marine Laboratory on Star Island, NH about island and ocean ecosystems.